wikm360/OpenGF/README.md

     port: all

   - name: match by sni and all ports
-    action: check
+    action: "block"
     type: tls
     ip: "None"
     sni: "wikm.ir"
     port: all

-  - name: match by sni and ip and block
+  - name: match by sni and ip
-    action: block
+    action: "block"
     type: tls
     ip: "185.15.59.224"
     sni: "fa.wikipedia.org"